-NAME OF STUDENT F STUDENTDATE OF BIRTH
+NAME OF STUDENT DATE OF BIRTH

-SCHOOL CHOOLGRADE/TEACHER
+SCHOOLGRADE/TEACHER

 PHYSICIAN DIAGNOSIS/REASON FOR MEDICATION

-MEDICATION DOSE TIME GIVEN
+MEDICATIONDOSETIME GIVEN

-Anticipated number of days to b e administered at school: Special Instructions
+Anticipated number of days to be adn ninistered at schoo I:Special Instructions

 Printed Name of Physician:

-Physician Signature : (or a copy of the prescription
+Physician Signature: (or a copy of the prescription or fax

-Address: ddress:Phone:
+Address: Phone:

-Fax: D ate:
+Fax: Date:

-PARENT PERMISS ION TO ADMINISTER MED ICATION/INFORMATION E EXCHANGE
+PARENT PERMISSION TO ADMINISTER MEDICATION/INFORMATION EXCHANGE

-I hereby give my permission for my care provider.
-I understand that it appropriately labeled by the pharand the number of days to be ad accordance with written instructions any adverse drug reaction suffered school nurse or other school representations. is my responsibility to furnis rmacy/manufacturer or physi ministered at school.
-Any sch s from the prescribing health ca by the student.
-I also give my th the medication in the origician stating the name of the nool employee who administer re provider shall not be liable to permission for the exchange of inal container medication, the dosage, rs medication in for damages as a result of of information between the
+I hereby give my permission for my child to take the above prescribed medication at school as ordered by our primary care provider.
+I understand that it is my responsibility to furnish the medication in the original container appropriately labeled by the pharmacy/manufacturer or physician stating the name of the medication, the dosage, and the number of days to be administered at school.
+Any school employee who administers medication in accordance with written instructions from the prescribing health care provider shall not be liable for damages as a result of any adverse drug reaction suffered by the student.
+I also give my permission for the exchange of information between the school nurse or other school representatives and pharmacy in the event a question or concern may arise.

-Printed Name of Parent/Guardia an:
+Printed Name of Parent/Guardian:

 Parent/Guardian Signature:

-Address: F Phone:
+Address: Phone:

 Email:

 Date:

-Please return Completed Forn n to:
+Please return Completed Form to: 1625 Queen Ave.
+Hoxie, KS 67740

-Jeanita Losey RN, School Nurse 1625 Queen Ave.
-Hoxie, KS 67740 Fax # - 785-675-2270
+Fax # - 785-675-2270